shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 The Hodge dual is in my opinion often presented with unnecessary complexity, frequently involving from the start a number of dimensions beyond three, varying metric signatures, and a formal mathematical approach.
-However, the concept is intuitive in the familiar 3-dimensional Euclidean space we experience daily.
+However, the concept is intuitive in the familiar 3-dimensional Euclidean space that we experience daily.
 From there, generalizing the concept to 4-dimensional Minkowski space is natural.

-The first part of this article presents the core intuitive and idea behind Hodge duality and is meant to be quite easy to follow.
-Next comes a shaping operation, preparing the generalization to any metric signature.
-I recall from linear algebra the relation between matrices determinant, surfaces, volumes and hypervolumes, and lay out the link to the exterior product.
-This leads to generalizing the inner product to k-vectors.
-Finally, I systematically calculate of the Hodge dual of vectors, bivectors, trivectors and quadvectors in Minkowski spacetime with metric signature :math:`(+,-,-,-)`.
-All calculations are performed with k-vectors, which in my opinion permits to take advantage of geometric intuition.
-The very last part brings us to Hodge duality on k-forms based on vector/covector duality.
+The first part of this article presents the core intuition behind Hodge duality and is meant to be quite easy to follow.
+Next comes a shaping operation:
+Preparing the generalization to any number of dimensions and metric signatures.
+I lay out the relation between the exterior product, matrix determinant, surface, volume and hypervolume.
+This will permit to generalize the inner product to k-vectors.
+Finally, I systematically calculate of the Hodge duals of vectors, bivectors, trivectors and quadvectors in Minkowski spacetime with metric signature :math:`(+,-,-,-)`.
+The very last step brings us to Hodge duality on k-forms based on vector/covector duality.
 This discussion assumes you, the reader, have a solid understanding of vector and tensor calculus, as well as familiarity with the exterior product and Élie Cartan's differential forms.

-With respect to notations, I systematically use a toolbox that I dub the Cartan-Hodge formalism.
-This article can however be read independently as the notation should be wildely recognized.
-In this page, the relevant bit is that basis vectors :math:`\mathbf{e}_μ` are noted with the partial derivative symbol :math:`∂_μ`:
+I systematically use within this pages a toolbox of concepts and notations that I dub the Cartan-Hodge formalism.
+The notation is quite standard and should be widely recognized.
+In this page, basis vectors :math:`\mathbf{e}_μ` are noted with the partial derivative symbol :math:`∂_μ`:

 .. math::